Polycrystalline Solar Panels

 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

-A polycrystalline solar panel (sometimes called multicrystalline) is made from polycrystalline solar cells like this one:
+Polycrystalline solar panels were made from polycrystalline solar cells like this one:

 A poly cell that makes up polycrystalline solar panels

-Polycrystalline solar cells are cheaper to make than monocrystalline cells.
-To make a polycrystalline ingot, you simply melt a load of silicon and then pour the molten liquid into a big box where it solidifies; creating an ingot that looks like this:
+Polycrystalline solar cells were cheaper to make than monocrystalline ones.
+To make a polycrystalline ingot, you simply melted a load of silicon and then poured the molten liquid into a big box where it solidified, creating an ingot that looked like this:

 A polycrystalline ingot